pstlo/Navigator/README.md

 # Navigator

-Simple, poorly written but semi fun arcade game, written in Python using PyGame
+Simple, poorly written but semi fun arcade game, written in Python with PyGame

 pixel art by @guetta.rt on instagram